Price47/NameDraw/README.md

 ## *About*
-Draw names randomly, esuring everyone gets picked and doesn't get themselves, then outputs every's picks into txt files so whoever runs this doesn't know everyone's secret santa
+Draw names randomly, esuring everyone gets picked and doesn't get themselves, then outputs everyone's picks into txt files so whoever runs this doesn't know everyone's secret santa

 ## *Running*